logdna/setup-chain-node/README.md

 ## Functions

-The `lookup` function has a limited ability to exeute simple functions when simple object path lookups aren't sufficient.
+The `lookup` function has the ability to execute functions when simple object path lookups aren't sufficient.
 The syntax for function execution is as follows.
 Simple arguments can be passed.
-If arguments are passed, numeric and boolean values will be cast to the appropriate type.
+If arguments are passed, numeric and boolean values will be casted to the appropriate type.
 Everything else will be handled as a string.
 String arguments must be quoted with either single or double quotes if the string contains a comma.
+Functions may also be used as arguments, but must use the more conventional call `()` syntax to ensure arguments are passed appropriately.

 ```
 !<name>:arg,arg,arg
 !<name>:"one,two",three
+!<name>("one,two", !random:1, !foo("bar", "baz"), #nested.key)
 ```

 ### `random(<Number>)`